 The Scotch Bonnet Chili Pepper

-Although a cousin of the habanero chili, the scotch bonnet chili pepper originates from Jamaica, and is found in many Caribbean foods.
+Although a cousin of the habanero, the scotch bonnet chili pepper originates from Jamaica, and is found in many Caribbean foods.
 Today, the scotch bonnet's largest producer is Jamaica.

-The scotch bonnet, although hard to find in the US, is my favorite pepper.
-Its flavor is totally unique, its a mix of an almost lemony flavor, a little bit of sweetness, and a short-lasting heat, ideal for a spice blend.
-The scotch bonnet has been my favorite pepper for years, and since so many people never get the oppertunity to try it, I made sure to create a blend that includes it as the base.
+The scotch bonnet, although hard to find in the U.S., is my favorite pepper.
+Its flavor is totally unique: a mix of lemon, a little bit of sweetness, and a short-lasting heat, ideal for a spice blend.
+The scotch bonnet has been my favorite pepper for years, and since so many people never get the opportunity to try it, I made sure to create a blend that includes it as the base.